Lorcán Ua Tuathail: Abbot of Glendalough

 In time he rose to become Abbot of Glendalough at the age of 26 in 1154.
 Lorcán was a religious reformer.
 He wished to strengthen the bonds between the Irish Church and Rome.
 Through his own example Lorcán brought his spiritual renewal to the church in Ireland and married the best in the Gaelic monastic movement with the best in the Frankish-European liturgical monastic movement.

-Lorcán began a spiritual renewal programme amongst the monks of the Abbey bringing the Gaelic Abbey of Glendalough in line with the Frankish Abbeys of Continental Europe.
+Lorcán began a spiritual renewal programme among the monks of the Abbey bringing the Gaelic Abbey of Glendalough in line with the Frankish Abbeys of Continental Europe.
 He invited the Canons of St Augustine to come and assist in the reform of the Abbey and he became a member of the Augustinian Order himself.

 A great famine raged during the first four months of his administration, and brigandage beset his community, even undertaken by noblemen.
 In the early thirteenth-century Life of St Lorcán, it was claimed Lorcán protected his community from brigandage through his solemn prayer, fasting, and miraculous cures.
 He was well regarded by both the community in Glendalough and its secular neighbours for sanctity and charity to the poor.